commercetools/commercetools-postman-collection/GettingStarted.md

    The environment is now ready to be used and can be chosen from the environment selector at the top-right of Postman.

-## Import commercetools Postman collection
+## Import Composable Commerce Postman Collections

 Each of the following folders contain a `collection.json` file: [Platform API](api/), [Import](import/) and [Machine Learning](ml/).
 You can import these files into Postman, for details see [Importing data into Postman](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman) in the Postman Learning Center.